ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 The *MDHistoWorkspace* essentially performs a `std::copy_n` of the signal, error, event number and masking arrays.
-The *MDEventWorkspace* performs recursive copying of the MDBox structure.
+The *MDEventWorkspace* performs recursive copying of the *MDBox* structure.

 The scalability of this algorithm might be limited.
-While the new copies of the data could be generated locally, it would be non-local to generate the underlying connection to other data if the data ws stored in a hierarchical data structure.
+While the new copies of the data could be generated locally, it would be non-local to generate the underlying connection to other data if it was stored in a hierarchical data structure.

 ##### CompareMDWorkspaces
 For the *MDHistoWorkspace* a bin-by-bin comparison is performed.
-This is locally possible.
+This is possible locally.

 For the *MDEventWorkspace* a box-by-box comparison of all (including internal) nodes is performed.
-This is not locally possible with our hierarchical data strucutre.
+This is not locally possible with our hierarchical data structure.

 ### Other
 * SaveMDWorkspaceToVTK